fsalomon/ring2sip/README.md

 - Test SIP originated call.
 Call your `SIP_USER` from any extension.

 ### Running as a Daemon
 Use `supervisord` or a similar tool to keep the process running.
 Note: the process will exit after each call because I'm lazy.
+If you want to map multiple cameras you will have to run multiple processes.

 ---